syslogic/cloudbuild-android/README.md

 It does about the same as the above `cloudbuild.yaml` step `kms-decode` does.

-eg. `./gradlew mobile:cloudKmsEncrypt  mobile:assembleRelease mobile:appDistributionUploadRelease`.
+eg. `./gradlew mobile:cloudKmsDecrypt mobile:assembleRelease mobile:appDistributionUploadRelease`.

 ## Also see
  - [Creating a Serverless Mobile Delivery Pipeline](https://cloud.google.com/architecture/creating-serverless-mobile-delivery-pipeline)